Jaykul/Jupyter-PowerShell/ReadMe.md

 In order to get cross-platform support, this kernel is based on [PowerShell Core](https://github.com/PowerShell/PowerShell).

 To build it yourself --or to run the "PowerShell (Core)" kernel-- you need [dotnet core 2](https://www.microsoft.com/net/core).
-You can build it by running `dotnet restore; dotnet build` from the root.
+You can build it by running `dotnet restore; dotnet build` from the `Source` folder.
 If you want to build it in Visual Studio, you need VS 2017 version 15.3 or higher.

 ## Examples